JoveSystems/learn-pandas-in-y-minutes/README.md

-# learn-pandas-in-y-minutes
+Learn Pandas in Y Minutes

 Work in progress.
+ETC Jan 2018.
-Pandas in the style of (learnxinyminutes)[https://learnxinyminutes.com/].
+Pandas in the style of [learnxinyminutes](https://learnxinyminutes.com/).